Weight Watchers Program – The Science Of Weight Loss

 Weight Watchers Program

-This new Weight Watchers program still uses a points based system but these points are calculated much differently than with the old Momentum program.
-The number of points that an individual can consume is still calculated based upon height, weight, age and sex but the foods that the points represent have changed dramatically.
+This new Weight Watchers program still uses a points-based system, but these points are calculated much differently than with the old Momentum program.
+The number of points that an individual can consume is still calculated based upon height, weight, age, and sex, but the foods that the points represent have changed dramatically.
 Unlike the Weight Watchers Momentum plan, Points Plus calculates point values taking into consideration protein, carbohydrates, fats, and fiber.
 Particular emphasis is placed on eating whole or unprocessed foods.
-Points Plus is much more considerate of the modern lifestyle and includes guidance on how to succeed in the program even with the stresses and demands placed on you by children, work and temptation.
+Points Plus is much more considerate of the modern lifestyle and includes guidance on how to succeed in the program even with the stresses and demands placed on you by children, work, and temptation.

 Points Plus addresses the problem of “feeling full” by encouraging members to eat more proteins and fiber.
 These foods take longer to digest and provide that feeling of being full for a much longer time.
-This is very important when you are trying to lose weight and fight temptation to over-eat.
+This is very important when you are trying to lose weight and fight the temptation to overeat.

 Weight Watchers has also integrated an award system for physical activity.
 Activity points are added for members who exercise as part of their weight loss program.
-To cap off the modernization of the Weight Watchers program, they have recently released smart phone applications for both iPhone and Droid users.
+To cap off the modernization of the Weight Watchers program, they have recently released smart phone applications for both iPhone and Android users.

 Leave a Reply